alvisezingales/JavaCore/README.md

 ☕ JavaCore
 </h2>

-Here's a few projects I had the pleasure to build and some exercises I had fun to solve!
+Here's a few projects I had the pleasure to build and some exercises I had fun to solve using just Java Core!

 </br>